fernandobrito/reactnd-project-flashcards/README.md

 $ yarn start
 ```

+Tested on a real Lenovo P2 Android device and on the Genymotion emulator.

 For more details on how to run the app on your mobile phone or on an emulator, please follow [expo](https://docs.expo.io/versions/latest/introduction/installation.html) documentation.